jefffhaynes/BinarySerializer/README.md

 ### Exceptions ###

 If an exception does occur either during the initial reflection phase or subsequent serialization, every layer of the object graph with throw its own exception, keeping the prior exception as the inner exception.
 Always check the inner exception for more details.

+### Thread Safety ###

+All public members of BinarySerializer are thread-safe and may be used concurrently from multiple threads.

 ## Examples ##